TeslaboyS39/kanban-todo-retro/README.md

 ![Kanban Tracker Screenshot](screenshots/kanban-screenshot.png)

-A retro-styled Kanban board application built with HTML, CSS, JavaScript, and Node.js.
-This app allows users to manage tasks with a drag-and-drop interface, track task statuses, and visualize statistics.
+A retro-styled Kanban board application built with Electron, HTML, CSS, JavaScript, and Node.js.
+This desktop app allows users to manage tasks with a drag-and-drop interface, track task statuses, and visualize statistics.
 It features a nostalgic design inspired by classic operating systems like Windows 95, DOS, and VGA, complete with a boot sequence animation, pixelated fonts, and retro icons.

 ## Features